Previous | Next

 The master gestured to another monk to speak.
-It lowered its hood revealing a white monkey.
+It lowered its hood to reveal a white monkey.
 She answered him.
 "Your name has special meaning in a language familiar to us.
 I can sense you've already learned this fact.
-It's not so much that we know you're the chosen one for this task, but that it cannot be done by anyone else."
+It's not so much that we know you're the chosen one for this task but that it cannot be done by anyone else."

 "Why?" he demanded.

-"The shadow would never face us unless it was aware of that fact.
+"The Shadow would never face us unless it was aware of that fact.
 Only one with its influence can bear the journey.
-This is what the evidence says."
+This is what all the evidence suggests."

 "Patience, young one.
-All of your questions will be addressed in time, but you first must open your mind or our words will be uttered in vain.
-Now please, calm your mind."
+All of your questions will be addressed in time, but first, you must open your mind.
+Otherwise, our words will be uttered in vain.
+Now, please calm your mind."
 A monk on the other side of the room lit a stick of incense.
 The room began to fill with intensely fragrant smoke.

-Evina grew dizzy but his awareness was enhanced and he felt the shadow's presence waning.
-"I think the shadow is... falling asleep," he said.
+Evina grew dizzy, but his spiritual awareness was enhanced, and he felt the dark presence waning.
+"I think The Shadow is... falling asleep," he said.

-"You would be correct," said the monkey.
-"The truths we must teach would be best learned without an untrustworthy trickster trying to interfere.
+"You would be correct," the monkey said.
+"The truths we must teach you would be best learned without an untrustworthy trickster trying to interfere.
 Now, how are you feeling?"

 Evina was doing surprisingly well.
 "I feel calm and prepared," he said.